nielssorensen/OpenEmu-wiki/Beta-Test-Notes.md

 # Known Issues

 Please be aware that currently OpenEmu does not support compressed ROM files, and that not all imported ROMs may have artwork associated with them on archive.vg.
-An internet connection is required to download artwork and game metadata.
+An internet connection is required to download emulator cores, artwork and game metadata.

 # Other major known issues in this release: